asusithaw/Clothing-app/README.md

-#This is ongoing project that is designed for the chain of clothing showrooms.
+#This is an ongoing project that is designed for the chain of clothing showrooms titled "Online shopping mall".
 It's User-Interfaces and signing-in/up parts are already implimented.
 Users can sign-in/up through their emails and can obsrve the products.
 My next step is building the admin's side.